-This is Pam’s second semester at Laney College and her first as a staff writer for The Citizen.
+This is Pamela Rudd’s third semester at Laney College and her second as a staff writer for The Citizen.
 Pam was born in San Francisco and grew up in Contra Costa County when cattle roamed the hills and life had yet to cross from rural to suburban.
-She attended college directly after high school and received a doctorate from the University of Nevada Reno in psychology.
-As a Bay Area native she witnessed the the Vietnam War, the Free Speech and Black Panther movements, the AIDS crisis, and the birth of Silicon Valley and is always amazed by the resiliency of the human spirit and the repetitiveness of history.
-She is excited to be back in school and learning, and happy to contribute to the diverse group at The Citizen.
-Journalism was her path not taken.
+She attended college directly after high school and received a doctorate from the University of Nevada, Reno in psychology.
+As a Bay Area native she witnessed the the Vietnam War, the Free Speech and Black Panther movements, the AIDS crisis, and the birth of Silicon Valley.
+Pamela is always amazed by the resiliency of the human spirit and the repetitiveness of history.
+She is excited to be back in school and to be part of The Citizen’s newsroom.
+For Pam, journalism was the path not taken..